A lot of single women are afraid of marriage because of the negative things they’ve heard about the institution.

 As a single person, it’s hard to perceive these marriage dynamics, hard to imagine how it all works out.

-Don’t overstress and worry about the intricacies of married life because they cannot be understand in that side of the altar.
+Don’t over-stress and worry about the intricacies of married life because they cannot be understood in that side of the altar.